Queueing games with an endogenous number of machines: Requeueing games with an endogenous number of machines

 To properly express how this requeueing occurs, we build from the initial schedule $\sigma_0=(\varphi_0,s_0)$ a priority order $\pi$, which will allow us to determine, which agent moves up when new machines becomes available.
 Formally, for any $i,j\in N$

 In words, to rank agents we first look at the period in which they are served, and break ties by giving priority to agents served on machines identified with lower numbers.

 Notice that in a public requeueing game a coalition $T$ has much less ability to choose an alternative schedule.
 Once it has chosen a new number of machines, agents requeue automatically using the ordering $\pi$.
 Coalition $T$ however can still reorder its members, under constraint.
-We assume that they can do so at two occasions, before and after adjusting the number of machines.
-We define as $\Hat{\Sigma}^s$ and $\Hat{\Sigma}^{ns}$ the admissible schedules under these constraints.
+We assume that they can do so at two occasions, before and after adjusting the number of machines, under the same constraints (with or without swaps) as for private games.
+We define as $\hat{\Sigma}^s$ and $\hat{\Sigma}^{ns}$ the admissible schedules under these constraints.

-In a public requeuing game (public game for short), we suppose that a coalition $T$ still can only sell a machine if only its members are using it, but we now further suppose that the revenues from the sale must be split equally among all agents in $N$, as the machines are public.
+In a public requeuing game (public game for short), given that the machines are public goods, we now suppose that the revenues from the sale of machines must be split equally among all agents in $N$, as the machines are public.
 Coalition $T$ thus receives a fraction $\frac{|T|}{n}$ of the proceeds.

-Let $\widehat{V}_{s}(T,k)$ and $\widehat{V}_{ns}(T,k)$ be the functions giving the value (possibly negative) that we obtain if we force coalition $T$ to use $k$ machines, in the public game with and without swaps, respectively.
-We then have that:
+Let $\hat{V}_{s}(T,k)$ and $\hat{V}_{ns}(T,k)$ be the functions giving the value (possibly negative) that we obtain if we force coalition $T$ to use $k$ machines, in the public game with and without swaps, respectively.
+We then have that

-It is possible for $\widehat{\Sigma}_{T}^{s}(k)$ to be empty if $k<m_0$, if $T$ does not have exclusive use of $m_0-k$ machines, in which case we simply let $\hat{V}_{s}(T,k)=0$.
+It is possible for $\hat{\Sigma}_{T}^{s}(k)$ to be empty if $k<m_0$, if $T$ does not have exclusive use of $m_0-k$ machines, in which case we simply let $\hat{V}_{s}(T,k)=0$.
 We define $\hat{V}_{ns}(T,k)$ in the same manner.

+In the public setting, a new possibility emerges, in which a coalition $T$ can offer side-payments to agents in $N\setminus T$ to move further down the queue.
+We take an optimistic approach and suppose that the side-payments need to be just enough to cover the additional waiting costs of these agents.
+Let $\hat{V}_{sp}(T,k)$ be the function giving the value (possibly negative) that we obtain if we force coalition $T$ to use $k$ machines, in the public game with side payments.